MatAMel/docxCleaner/README.md

 # docxCleaner
-Quickly extract unformatted text from word documents without risk of infection.
+Quickly extract unformatted text from word documents without risk of infection from viruses.